I love tattoos and have been writing about the topic for several years.

-Awesome Tribal Tattoos
+The Origins of Tribal Tattoos

-While many tribes and peoples around the world have their own tattoo styles and meanings, "tribal tattoos" in modern culture generally means tattoos with areas of solid color (usually black) and curving abstract forms.
+While many tribes and peoples around the world have their own tattoo styles and meanings, "tribal tattoos" in modern culture generally mean tattoos with areas of solid color (usually black) and curving abstract forms.
 This modern "tribal tattoo" style ultimately comes from Polynesian sources including Maori, Tahitian, and Hawaiian traditions.

-Tribal tattoos figure in the fascinating history of tattooing, because tattooing as an art form had almost been lost to mainstream society until Don Ed Hardy, the San Franciso artist, got together with Leo Zulueta to resurrect the art form.
+Tribal tattoos figure in the fascinating history of tattooing because tattooing as an art form had almost been lost to mainstream society until Don Ed Hardy, the San Franciso artist, got together with Leo Zulueta to resurrect the art form.
 Tattoo Times, a magazine launched by Hardy, had a strong focus on tribal tattoos and became wildly popular among certain portions of the population.

 Leo Zulueta grew up in Hawaii and is of Filipino descent.
 He met Don Ed Hardy, who mentored and encouraged Zulueta in his desire to see more traditional and "pretechnological" themes in the tattooing field.